What Is GSM?

 - At the end of the 2-core flex, cut the brown wire 6 inches shorter than the blue wire then solder the inline fuse connector to the brown wire before soldering the brown wire you cut off to the opposing end of the inline fuse connector.

 - Take the ends of the brown and blue wires and solder them to the battery connectors before connecting to the vehicle battery.

 - Make sure you place your GSM tracker out of site and in a safe place where it will not become damaged during daily use of the vehicle.

 For most people the technical difficulties of building a GSM tracking device are not worth the time and effort.
 Even if you are technically adept enough to be able to accurately build such a device, it still make more sense to buy it to ensure reliability with the added bonus of GSM tracking software and support.
 Building your own devices may also incur extra costs in relation to insurance premiums.

-Once you have decided to buy your GSM tracking device you then have the difficult decision of which one is best suited to your operation.
-With so many suppliers and devices available with varying complex systems and prices to match, it can be a little overwhelming knowing where to start.
+If you would like to buy a tracking device with GSM then you have the difficult decision of choosing which one is best suited to your operation.
+With so many suppliers and devices available, each with varying systems and prices to match, it can be a little overwhelming knowing where to start.

-By filling in our simple form, it should take no longer than a minute, you can compare the devices that are right for your business’s size, type and budgetary needs.
+By filling in our simple form, which should take no longer than a minute, you can compare the devices that are right for your business’ size, type and budgetary needs.